 Our policies permit us to enter into derivative contracts, including interest rate swaps and interest rate caps, as a means of mitigating our interest rate risk.
-We intend to use interest rate derivative instruments to mitigate interest rate risk rather than to enhance returns.
-If we hedge using interest rate swaps we account for these instruments as either assets or liabilities in the consolidated statement of financial condition, and measure the derivatives at fair value with realized and unrealized gains and losses recognized in earnings.
+We use interest rate derivative instruments to mitigate interest rate risk rather than to enhance returns.
+We account for these instruments as free-standing derivatives.
+Accordingly, they are carried at fair value with realized and unrealized gains and losses recognized in earnings.